Frequently Asked Questions

 What Japanese-language examinations can I take in the UK?

 The Japanese Language Proficiency Test is a popular exam among adult learners of Japanese.
-At the moment, the test is available at four levels and is held once a year in London.
+At the moment, the test is available at five levels and is held twice a year in London and Edinburgh.
 For information about other Japanese exams, click here.

 Learning Japanese in Japan